Click here to download this activity, including handouts, in pdf format.

 - Art materials, computers, multimedia software (optional)

 1. Explain to the students that in 1960, Democratic candidate John F. Kennedy was running against Republican Richard M. Nixon in the election for President of the United States.
-(You may want to show students a picture of the two candidates or an image of a campaign poster.
-These are available on the JFK Library’s website.)
+(You may want to show students a picture of the two candidates or an image of a campaign poster.)
 Both candidates tried to persuade Americans to vote for them.
 To do this, they created posters, slogans, buttons, television advertisements, and songs, and made public appearances and speeches, to let the voters know who they were, where they stood on important issues, and what they would do if they were elected president.
 This is called a political campaign.

 2. Explain to students that sometimes candidates need help on their campaign.
 At one point during the campaign, John F. Kennedy received a letter from a young man about his campaign.
 Tell students they are going to read that letter.